-Sciatica neuralgia, or Sciatica, is a common medical condition in which there is a disruption in the function of the sciatic nerve, typically due to inflammation or compression of the nerve.
+The quick answer, Sciatica neuralgia, or Sciatica, is a common medical condition in which there is a disruption in the function of the sciatic nerve, typically due to inflammation or compression of the nerve.
 A common way the nerve becomes compressed is through disc herniation.

 The sciatic nerve is a peripheral nerve bundle, which arises from the lower lumbar and sacral nerve roots, and runs through the pelvis, and into the back of the legs.
 The sciatic nerve is responsible for carrying sensory and motor signals to and from the muscles of the thigh and lower legs.

-Sciatica neuralgia can present with a number of different symptoms, with pain being the most common symptom.
-Pain is often experienced unilaterally within the lower back and can radiate down the posterior thigh into the lower leg.
+Sciatica neuralgia can present with a number of different symptoms.
+Pain is the most common symptom.
+This back pain is often experienced unilaterally within the lower back and can radiate down the posterior thigh into the lower leg.
 Buttock pain is frequently experienced with sciatic neuralgia as well.

 Other common symptoms include numbness and tingling along the nerve distribution, which is primarily in the posterior aspect of the thigh and into the lower leg.
 In the most severe cases of sciatica, motor function is severely impaired.